-In a Science circle of thirty students, ten groups of three students each can be made.
-Half of the groups can be assigned the acidity/basicity tests of the cleaning substances (Subgroup 1) whereas the other half (Subgroup 2) can perform the cleaning tests.
-Under subgroup 1, each group can be given three to four cleaning substances to test for their acidic, basic or neutral nature.
-Under subgroup 2, each group can be given at least three to four cleaning substances to test for their action on the tarnished copper items.
-Ideally, each group should get an acidic, a basic and a neutral cleaning substance for performing the tests as per availability.
+In a Science circle of, say, 30 students, make two groups of fifteen students each.
+Group 1 can be assigned the acidity/basicity test of the cleaning substances whereas group 2 can perform the cleaning tests.
+Within each group, smaller groups or pairs of students can be given three to four cleaning substances to test for their acidic, basic, or neutral nature.
+Similarly for group 2, small groups or pairs can be given at least three to four cleaning substances to test for their action on the tarnished copper items.
+Ideally, each small group or pair should get an acidic, a basic, and a neutral cleaning substance for performing the tests as per their availability.

-Safety precautions!
+Safety Measures!
 DO'S

-- ✓ Use hand gloves to cover hands when performing the task. - ✓ Use the cleaning substances carefully and in the amount mentioned in the instruction. - ✓ Use only used and old toothbrush for rubbing. - ✓ Make sure to wash hands properly with water and soap after performing the activities. - ✓ If any student's hand is itching, wash it with water immediately.
+- $\checkmark$ Use hand gloves to cover hands when performing the task. - $\checkmark$ Use the cleaning substances carefully and in the amount mentioned in the instruction. - ✓ Use only toothbrushes (or similar scrubbing tool) for rubbing. - ✓ Make sure to wash hands properly with water and soap after performing the activities. - $\boldsymbol{\checkmark}~$ If any student's hand is itching, wash it with water immediately.